 - Our Founders Are the Original Creators of Apache Kafka.
 Our founding team members are the original creators of Apache Kafka and worked on the underlying technology at LinkedIn, prior to founding our company.
 We are a significant contributor to the open source Apache Kafka platform, and our expertise in and experience with the technology are unrivaled. - Our Business Model Protects Our Innovation and Fosters Our Developer Community.
 We offer our software under licenses intended to protect our innovation.
 This includes our Confluent Community License and a traditional proprietary commercial license.
 Our Confluent Community License allows developers to access our source code to give them a chance to utilize some of our platform features, but explicitly restricts others, including cloud vendors, from taking this source code and using it to offer a competing software-as-a-service, or SaaS, offering. - We Serve Leading Enterprises and Disruptive Innovators.
 We started by enabling new forms of innovation for some of the most disruptive tech companies and have now become equally integral to the modern digital stack of large global enterprises.
 These companies and enterprises have exacting requirements that are mission-critical to their business success.
 They trust us and continue to expand their use of our platform into larger and more complex use cases as we become embedded in their modern digital stack.
-As of March 31, 2021, our customers included 136 of the Fortune 500 companies.
-Our 136 Fortune 500 customers contributed approximately 35% of our revenue for the three months ended March 31, 2021. - We Benefit from Network Effects.
-Our business benefits from powerful network effects, which create accelerated demand for our offering and provide us with significant competitive advantages.
-Our deep technical expertise, coupled with our product capabilities and laser focus on customer outcomes, enable us to form strategic partnerships with our customers on this journey.
-Our customers typically start with an initial use case, see the benefits of our platform, then often expand into other use cases and lines of business, divisions, and geographies.
-This expansion often generates a natural network effect.
-As more use cases are adopted, more applications and systems become connected, which then leads to more data in motion being processed by our platform.
-Streams of data naturally attract more applications which brings even more streams of data which creates a virtuous expanding flywheel.
-This network effect increases value to both individual participants and the whole organization.
-Over time, we not only enable our customers to harness data in motion but can become the central nervous system for their entire organization, allowing data to be captured and processed by the whole organization as it is generated in real-time.
+As of December 31, 2020, our customers included 124 of the Fortune 500 companies.